CrossTheRoadElec/Phoenix6-Documentation/source/docs/installation/non-frc-checklist.rst

          from phoenix6 import unmanaged

-         // disable the motor controller if not received within 20ms
+         // enable the motor controller for the next 100ms unmanaged.feed_enable(100)
-         // if the user loop is 10ms, we use 20ms to account for jitter unmanaged.feed_enable(20)

    .. tab-item:: C#
       :sync: csharp

       .. code-block:: csharp

-         // disable the motor controller if not received within 20ms
+         // enable the motor controller for the next 100ms UnmanagedNative.FeedEnable(0.100);
-         // if the user loop is 10ms, we use 20ms to account for jitter UnmanagedNative.FeedEnable(0.02);

 Examples
 --------

 The same Phoenix 6 examples can be used as a reference outside of FRC.
-The function calls are identical, although the framework that's used to call them may be different and specialized for FRC.
+The function calls are identical, although the framework that is used to call them may be different and specialized for FRC.

 Non FRC Projects
 ----------------